-- If you lost or forgot your FSA ID and/or password, there are links in the FAFSA log-in page that direct you to options of retrieving your username or password.
+- If you lost or forgot your FSA ID/CA Dream Act PIN and/or password, there are links in the FAFSA log-in page and CSAC page that direct you to options of retrieving your username or password.

-- Complete your FAFSA online by selecting the application pertaining to the academic year of attendance
+- Complete your application online by selecting the application pertaining to the academic year of attendance

 View the following links for additional information about financial aid:

 - Eligibility for Federal & State Financial Aid